About

 Editors

-The news service is led by Deborah Howlett, a Lecturer II in journalism and digital media at Rutgers University.
-She has more than 25 years experience covering government and politics for USA Today and The (Newark) Star-Ledger.
+Deborah Howlett is founder and editor of the news service.
+A Lecturer II in journalism and digital media at Rutgers University, she has more than 25 years experience covering government and politics for USA Today and The (Newark) Star-Ledger.

 Student Journalists